mlsquare/phonele/README.md

 3. Do (1) and (2) for thousands of scenariors.
 Determine the boundary conditions interms of the adversarial conditions
 4. Map the adversarial conditions to a known list of device specs.
 5. Recommend the minimum Phone mode;l/make that works under those condtions

+For Task-1 above, one could use GANs or use openCV image processing techniques, develop custom effects/filters.
+Or one could also apply GANS or take MNIST, COCO and other datasets and form a libary of images.

+For (2), one needs to create/write a simulation engine that generates synthetis data with the desired tags.
+Almost like a GANs

+For (3) One needs can run a decition tree or run a explainable AI technique

+For (4), a small database of phones with model/make mapped to its specs is needed.